information

 Jumpstart your career with the City of Portland Bureau of Environmental Services.
 Learn about the Wastewater Operator-in-Training program and what you can expect from a career in wastewater.

-For updates on the Operator-in-Training program, including when the application period opens again, please sign up for email notifications.
+For updates on the Operator-in-Training program, please sign up for email notifications.

 A career in wastewater operations is in high demand, offering excellent employment prospects and job security.
 Qualified operators are needed in communities all around the country.
 This growing field presents many opportunities for career advancement and contributes to protecting public health and the environment.